DezziDez/Potentulus/src/site/notes/Items/Crafting.md

 After crafting the item the character must determine the rank.
 Characters without the necessary crafting skills in the chosen material cannot make an item greater than rank 1.

 ## Crafting Materials
 There are many different types of materials that require different processes and tools.
-However, they can generally be condensed into the following.
+However, they can generally be condensed into the materials listed below.

-Metal
-Wood
+All materials have a minor and major ability check.
+This represents the complexity and amount of material needed.
+When making a check, the property determines whether or not to the minor or major check.

+Metal:
+	Major: Might
+	Minor: Will

+Wood:
+	Major: Vitality
+	Minor: Intellect

 Leather
+	Major: Will
+	Minor: Intellect

 Cloth
+	Major: Insight
+	Minor: Intellect

 Glass
+	Major: Agility
+	Minor: Insight

 Food
+	Major: Insight
+	Minor: Agility